depinette/backtoweb/README.md

 If you plan to use the framework in production, you should know how to securely configure the Apache Webserver.

-If you don't know (or don't want to know) how to configure Apache, note that we may provide a shared hosting offer based on this framework in the future.

-It is not ready yet, but you can [contact us](mailto:depsys@depsys.fr) if you are interested.

 ### 1. Install mod_fastcgi
-Sadly, OSX Apache Webserver does not come with fastcgi installed
+Sadly, OSX Apache Webserver does not come with fastcgi installed.
+This is the only tricky step.

 We are using this [homebrew formula](https://github.com/Homebrew/homebrew-apache) to install it.